-Accelerated Certification for Educators Program Transfer and Articulation General Graduation Requirements Core Curriculum
+Degrees, Certificates and Institutional Awards Transfer and Articulation General Graduation Requirements Core Curriculum

 B Degrees, Certificates and Institutional Awards

 Lamar State College-Orange offers courses that are equivalent in content and quality to freshman and sophomore courses at all Texas four-year colleges and universities.
 Students can complete programs of study, preparing them to transfer to four-year institutions or to seek immediate employment.
 Those students seeking personal enrichment, new or updated job skills will also find what they need at Lamar State College-Orange.